seavba/go/README.md

 ## CI / CD

-This repo contains a github action triggered by every pushing or merging done in the master branch.
+This repo contains a github action triggered by each pushing or merging done in the master/main branch and if the push is done in app, testing folders or Dockerfile.
 The github actions steps are:

 - Build the docker image
 - Run a docker container from a docker compose and perform the testing running test.sh script